Saibot393/Rideable/README.md

 - Tokens rideable by default: to change if tokens are rideable by default
 - Tiles can be mounted[*v11 upwards*]: to enable tile mounting feature
 - Allow mount on enter: to activate the mount on enter feature in this world (*turn off to increase performance*)
 - Riding Height: to change the relative z-height of the riders
+- Use riding height by default: to set wether tokens/tiles should use the riding height per default for their riders
 - Mounting distance: to limit the distance from which a token can mount another token
 - Border to border distance: distance to change the way the distance for the above option is calculated
 - Maximum riders per token: to limit the amounts of tokens that can ride the same token